Yes, yes, it's the title of the movie. But it's also the plot. The entire plot.

 Danny Trejo as Machete; Mel Gibson as Voz; Demian Bichir as Mendez; Amber Heard as Miss San Antonio; Michelle Rodriguez as Luz; Sofía Vergara as Desdemona; Charlie Sheen (credited as Carlos Estevez) as President Rathcock; Lady Gaga, Antonio Banderas, Walton Goggins and Cuba Gooding Jr. as El Camaleón 2; Vanessa Hudgens as Cereza

-Robert Rodriguez (Spy Kids: All the Time in the World, Machete, Shorts, Grindhouse, The Adventures of Sharkboy and Lavagirl in 3-D, Sin City, Spy Kids 3-D: Game Over, Spy Kids 2: Island of Lost Dreams, Spy Kids)
+Robert Rodriguez ( Machete, Shorts, Grindhouse, The Adventures of Sharkboy and Lavagirl in 3-D, Sin City, Spy Kids 3-D: Game Over, Once Upon a Time in Mexico, Spy Kids 2: The Island of Lost Dreams, Spy Kids, The Faculty)